cockroachdb/docs/cockroachcloud/migrations-page.md

 To begin a database migration:

 1. Click the upload box and select a `.sql` file, or drop a `.sql` file directly into the box.
 1. Wait for the schema to be analyzed.
-A progress indicator is displayed.
+A loading screen is displayed.
 Depending on the size and complexity of the SQL dump, analyzing the schema can require up to several minutes.
 1. When analysis is complete, review the [**Summary Report**](#summary-report) and edit, add, or remove SQL statements in the [**Statements** list]#statements-list).

 ## Migrations table